 An antibiotic cured Cooper of his illness.
 He later reflected, “That experience taught me what patients really want: sympathy, tenderness and hope.”
 Cooper made good on his promise to God, and set off on a career that dramatically advanced stroke awareness, prevention and treatment.

 Over multiple decades, Cooper built a network of medical professionals, and a reputation for patient care, both in stroke and heart health, and in general medicine.
-Such was the case that Dr. Martin Luther King Jr. sought out Cooper for treatment of a keloid after he was stabbed.
+Such was the case that Dr. Martin Luther King Jr. sought out Cooper and Dr. Harold Pierce for treatment of a keloid after he was stabbed.
 Cooper recalls treating Dr. King for a complete check-up: “For four days – EKGs, blood studies, upper GI series – the whole works. … He was in perfect health.